 – Persian and Himalayan cats should have a diet that is high in protein and low in carbohydrates.

-– They need plenty of freshwaters to stay hydrated.
+– They need plenty of fresh water to stay hydrated.

 – Make sure they are kept warm in cold weather and cool in hot weather.